What happens when my term life insurance policy ends?

 What happens if you outlive your term life insurance policy?

 In some cases, your policy will simply become void.
-You have paid a term life insurance company for years and won’t get anything out of it other than peace of mind.
+You’ve paid a term life insurance company for years and won’t get anything out of it other than peace of mind.

 In other instances, your life insurance might offer an annual renewable term.
 You should be aware that annual renewable term policy rates will increase.
 It would be cheaper to shop for a new longer-term policy instead.